dotzenith/tilde/README.md

   <b></b>

-  Tilde is an effort to automagically deploy a homeserver with a few useful services using [pyinfra](https://pyinfra.com/).
+  tilde is an effort to automagically deploy a homeserver with a few useful services using [pyinfra](https://pyinfra.com/).
   While it's built for personal use cases in mind, it's general enough to be used by anyone.
 Expect breaking changes, this is forever a work in progress :)

   <b></b>